venice1200/MiSTer_tty2oled/README.md

 **Arduino**
 The Arduino receives the transfered Corename.
-The Text or Picture on the Display is only updated if the received Corename has changed.

 If the Corename is within a list of known Names the correspondig picture is shown.
 ![TGFX16](https://github.com/venice1200/MiSTer_tty2oled/blob/main/Pictures/TGFX16.jpg?raw=true)